rvennam/istio101/workshop/exercise-4/README.md

 1. Expose Grafana on the Load Balancer so you can access it over the web:

     ```shell
-    kubectl expose deployment grafana -n istio-system --name=grafana-external --type=LoadBalancer
+    kubectl expose deployment grafana -n istio-system --name=grafana-external --type=LoadBalancer --port=80 --target-port=3000
     ```
     > Note: Generally, you would want to secure Grafana before you do this.
-You could also securely port-forward Grafana to your local machine if you're using `kubectl` on your local terminal.
+You could also securely port-forward Grafana to your local machine if you're using `istioctl dashboard grafana` on your local terminal.

 2. Grab the URL to access your Grafana dashboard: